-Use the HTTP verb patch of put to update the entity.
-Generally, patch is recommended.
+Use the HTTP verb PATCH or PUT to update the entity.
+Generally, PATCH is recommended.

 The difference between PATCH and PUT is that PATCH ignores (keeps the value) those properties that are not given in the request, while PUT sets them to the default value or to null.